xkunwu/xkunwu.github.io/projects/hand-track/hand-track.md

 Please check the \[[Code](https://github.com/xkunwu/depth-hand/blob/master/code/camera/README.md)\] for user manual.

 Note: this is a two-week quick patch following the [hand pose estimation project](https://xkunwu.github.io/research/18HandPose/18HandPose).
-The purpose is to make live capture and hand tracking possible, but currently no plan to make the code waterproof (might be a future research project).
+The purpose is to make live capture and hand tracking _possible_, but currently no plan to make the code _waterproof_ (might be a future research project).
+{: .notice--info}

 ## Assumptions
 -   Single hand